MacThings/kextupdater/README.md

-# kextupdater
+# Kext Updater
-A tool to keep your Hackintosh Kexts actual.
+A Tool to keep your Hackintosh Kexts up-to-date.

-It looks on the Project-Sites for latest Kext-Releases and download it automatic.
+It checks on Project-Sites of your installed Kext(s) if a new Version is available.
+The Release is downloaded automatic then.